-During the peak months of migration, it is easy to see these magnificent beasts roaming the waters.
-Costa Rica’s waters are blessed with good health, temperature and location, so some whale species come here year round to mate, give birth and raise their young before heading back to feed on krill which are rich in the colder waters.
+Costa Rica’s waters are blessed with good health, temperature and location so marine life is incredibly rich.
+One of the marine mammals that pass through Costa Rica are the whales.
+Many whale species come here year round to mate, give birth and raise their young before heading back to feed on krill which are rich in the colder waters.

 So if you’re coming to Costa Rica hoping to see some whales, you’re in luck!